 Physical and electronic notices must be posted in conspicuous places in and about the facilities where employees who are covered by the National Labor Relations Act work.
 Language to require these notice postings will be included in future federal contracts.
 The purported purpose of the executive order is to promote economy and efficiency in government procurement and to avoid disruptions in the provision of goods and services due to labor unrest.
 The Secretary of Labor is empowered by the executive order to exempt employers from this posting obligation if the Secretary determines that posting would not serve the purposes of this executive order or would impair the ability of the government to procure goods or services on an economical and efficient basis.

-If you have any questions about any of these executive orders, or if you would like a copy of the executive orders, please do not hesitate to contact Jim Stadler or a member of Varnum's Labor and Employment Relations Practice Group.
+If you have any questions about any of these executive orders, or if you would like a copy of the executive orders, please do not hesitate to contact Jim Stadler or a member of Varnum's Labor and Employment Relations Practice Team.